The History and Future of Cellular Technology

 AT&T was also GSM-based but lagged behind Verizon in promoting and deploying LTE.

-Seeing the LTE writing on the wall, Sprint stopped expanding its 4G WiMAX network and changed direction to focus on LTE as well, effectively ending the standards battle - GSM and its successor 4G/LTE won the war.
+Seeing the LTE writing on the wall, Sprint stopped expanding its 4G WiMAX network and shifted to focus on LTE, effectively ending the standards battle - GSM and its successor 4G/LTE won the war.

 Although all carriers use the same standardized technology, they still often use different and incompatible radio frequencies.

-However, LTE will remain a core cellular technology for many years to come, so, like previous generational transitions, the move from 4G to 5G will not be quick, and there will be a long overlap period.
+Even though the development of the LTE standards ended years ago, it will remain a relevant cellular technology for many years to come to provide backward compatibility for older devices.
+So, like previous generational transitions, the move from 4G to 5G will not be quick, and there will be a long overlap period.

-One different aspect of this transition is that 5G and LTE were designed from the start to coexist, which will make the transition more seamless.
+One different aspect of this transition is that 5G and LTE were designed to coexist from the start, making the transition much more seamless than the transition from 3G to 4G.

 Network Retirements & Refarming For the Future